balayanr/etl_interface/README.md

-# etl_interface
+# ETL Interface
-A repo for some WIP code used for loading and interfacing with the ETL datasets
+A repository for some WIP code I use for loading and interfacing with the ETL datasets.
+More detailed description coming soom